 You can find more on the official website of Johnny Derango

-For press and business inquires reach out at email@example.com
+For press and business inquiries reach out at email@example.com